MEET YOUR TEAM

 Rosalind is a 9-year veteran of the ACT board and served as the Board Chair for 6 of those years before her term ended in 2018.
 Beginning in 2020 she served as the Interim Executive director for two years, followed by two years as a Conservation Projects Manager.
 Rosalind and her husband Tom also have special ties to ACT as conservation landowners since 2005, finishing a project started by the previous owner.

 Rosalind brings a deep understanding of both the conservation work as well as the needs of our communities.
 She has 40 years of surveying experience and ran her surveying company for 25 of those years.
 Rosalind's connection to our region is deep and based in her ability to listen so that even the smallest of voices are heard.
-Beyond her time spent with ACT she is also a volunteer Lisbon Conservation Commission member, chairs the Lisbon Planning Board, and is the Lisbon representative on the North Country Transportation Council.
 Her work to advocate for the good of the whole in these roles ties back wonderfully to the conservation and community vitality work that are the cornerstone of ACT’s mission.

 Sheelagh Higginson